-To be a successful analyst or be part of great analytics team.
-There are three important dimensions one would aspire to be or have.
-The three important dimensions are technical, business and tools.
-Hence, we would begin with one of the sub dimension of the technical skills, i.e. being Quantified Self or developing quantitative skills.
+To be a successful analyst or be a part of great analytics team, there are 3 important dimensions one would aspire to be or have.
+They are technical, business and tools.
+Hence, we would begin with one of the sub dimension of the technical skills, i.e. being quantified self or developing quantitative skills.

 As per the Informs, the definition of Analytics shall be: